RB Leipzig: Attendances

 The 29 July 2011 first round 3–2 victory over VfL Wolfsburg was the club's first appearance in the 2011–12 DFB-Pokal; the 31,212 spectators gathered marked a club attendance record for the Red Bull Arena.
 The record did not stand long though; on 25 October 2011 Leipzig were defeated 1–0 by FC Augsburg, this second-round game of the DFB-Pokal set a new record attendance of 34,341 spectators.

 The last home game of the 2013–14 3.
 Liga season on 3 May 2014 was a chance for RB Leipzig to secure direct promotion to the 2.
 Bundesliga; Leipzig romped home emphatically winning 5–1 against 1.
 FC Saarbrücken in a near-sell out capacity Red Bull Arena, in front of a record 42,713 spectators.
 The 43,348 spectators who watched the third round of the 2014–15 DFB-Pokal against VfL Wolfsburg on 4 March 2015, sold out the Red Bull Arena for the first time, setting the current club record for a match at the Red Bull Arena as of 2016.

 RB Leipzig holds two attendance records.
 The 2011 Saxony Cup final against Chemnitzer FC on 1 June 2011 at the Red Bull Arena was attended by 13,958 spectators.
 The attendance set a new record for a Saxony Cup final.
-The record was broken two years later, once again in a final between RB Leipzig and Chemnizer FC.
+The record was broken two years later, again in a final between RB Leipzig and Chemnizer FC.
 The 2013 Saxony Cup final against Chemnitzer FC on 15 May 2013 at the Red Bull Arena was attended by 16,864 spectators.
 The second attendance record held by RB Leipzig was set during the 2012–13 season, in the qualification for the 3.
 Liga.
 The qualifying match against Sportfreunde Lotte on 29 May 2013 at the Red Bull Arena was attended by 30,104 spectators.
 The attendance set a new record for a match in the fourth tier of the German football league system.

 RB Leipzig played its hundredth match at the Red Bull Arena on 4 October 2015, against 1.
 FC Nürnberg.
 At that point, the club reported a total attendance of 1,464,215 spectators, or an average of 14,643 spectators, for matches at the Red Bull Arena.

 Their first Bundesliga home match was played on 10 September 2016 versus Borussia Dortmund in front of 42,558 spectators.
 In their debut season, the team averaged 41,454 spectators, or 97% of the stadium's capacity.